gabe-rbo/gabe-rbo/README.md

-# Pleasure to meet you
+# Pleasure to Meet You

-I'm Gabriel, a student and programmer at UFMG.
-I code for my Cientific Iniciations and Extension Project.
-Here's a few things about myself:
+I'm Gabriel, a mathematics student and programmer at UFMG.
+I code for my Scientific Initiation projects and Extension Project.
+Here are a few things about myself:

-* I speak Portuguese, English (C1), Spanish and German;
+- I speak Portuguese, English (C1), Spanish, and German.
+- Some code is written in Portuguese, others in English.
-* Codes can be found in Python and Prolog;
+- Code can be found in Python and Prolog.
-* There are some codes written in Portuguese others in English.
+- I research heuristics, symbolic artificial intelligence, and the democratization of math games.

 Feel free to contact me as needed.
 <!--
 **gabe-rbo/gabe-rbo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.